 Your duct work could also be the source if it has leaks, connection issues, or was designed incorrectly, which could let warm air from the heating equipment to leak out.
 This would not only cause your heating equipment to blow cold air, it could dramatically run up your energy bills since your equipment is heating non-living space, and will have to work overtime to keep your home warm.

 There are other reasons that your heating system could create cold air including normal system wear and tear, among others.
+Especially if you've neglected annual furnace maintenance.

 If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 518-205-3324 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.